vigiloauth/vigilo/docs/user_guide/configuration.md

 2. `ExpirationTime`: 24 hours
 3. `SigningMethod`: `jwt.SigningMethodHS256`

-## 6. Configuring Login Attempts
+## 6. Configuring Login
-To configure login attempts for your application, use the `LoginConfig` struct to set the maximum login attempts a user can have.
+To configure login details for your application, use the `LoginConfig` struct to set the maximum login attempts a user can have and the artificial delay to normalize response times for login attempts.

 ### 6.1 Example Configuration
 ```go